steveobjectmethods/ElevatorJS/README.md

 Dropoff floors could also be driven by a historical traffic model.
 Currently, the probability of dropoff is equal for all possible destination floors (e.g., if it is an up call request, only possible destinations are floors above).

+Elevators could be prepositioned (e.g., send all elevators to the ground floor when they are idle to pick up passengers during morning arrival to work).

 ### Personal website

 Please visit my personal [website](https://ctoinsight.com/) for posts on software and management